 Whether you stick to campus opportunities or find a way to integrate yourself into the city on a larger scale, your time in Oslo is going to be remarkable if you follow the leads the University suggests for how to get involved.
 Think about hobbies you are passionate about and there is bound to be a student association or club to share that interest with… Pick a new activity to try and you’ll find a group who is more than willing to introduce you and teach you about it… Take advantage of getting involved in Oslo and you’ll learn a lot about yourself and cultures from all over the world.

 Little by little, your experiences will tie memories and new friends together like a “Knutepunktet” or “Knot Dot” charm you can wear ‘round your heart for the rest of your life.

-Kelsey Tungseth is a Univerity of Colorado, Colorado Springs student who is currently studying abroad in Oslo, Norway.
-During her time in Oslo she is serving as a Digital Communications Intern for USAC.
+Kelsey Tungseth studied abroad in Oslo, Norway.
+During her time in Oslo she served as a Digital Communications Intern for USAC.